bihealth/bih-cluster/bih-cluster/docs/overview/job-scheduler.md

     Users should only select partitions explictely if they need special resources such as GPUs, high-memory nodes, Infiniband, or the critical partition.
     Otherwise, they should let Slurm decide about the optimal execution.

+!!! todo "MPI Partition"
+    We recently introduced an `mpi` partition that allows you to allocte more than one node.
+    We will update this soon.

 ## Partitions

 The BIH HPC has the following partitions.

+!!! important "Use `mpi` Partition for Multi-Node Jobs"
+    All partitions except for the `mpi` partition have the maximal number of availble nodes set to `1`.
+    This makes the system easier to use for single-node/multi-core apps as users don't have to specify `--min-nodes=1 --max-nodes=1`.
+    Simply use the `mpi` partition for multi-node jobs.

 ### `debug`

+!!! todo "debug/default partition"
+    Actually, the default partition is the "debug" partition for now.
+    We will rename things soon.

 ### `default`